framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.7:
+- **FIXED**: Fixed a crash introduced in 3.0.6 when the object store wasn't found as well as the engine version and version auto-detect assumed they were.
+- **ADDED**: Additional AOBs for UE4 4.25 for object store (console support), engine version and HUD toggle.

 ###v3.0.6:
 - **FIXED**: Added a way to intercept LockFOV in recent UE4 releases so the FOV control works again in recent games like Remnant from the Ashes.